 Rekeying Vs. Replacing Locks

-Replacing a lock is the process of physically removing the door locks and replacing them with new, different locks, so the previous keys are no longer functional.
+Replacing a lock is the process of physically removing the door locks and replacing them with new, different locks.
+Hence, the previous keys are no longer functional.
 On the other hand, rekeying involves changing the existing key to a different key without needing to remove or replace the door’s lock.
-When you rekey, you can keep your current locks, and any keys that once worked will no longer work to unlock the door.
+When you rekey, you can keep your current locks.
+And, any keys that once worked will no longer work to unlock the door.

 In order to rekey the lock, a locksmith will disassemble the lock and replace the key pins inside.
 The key pins only work with a specific key, so when the locksmith replaces those pins, the lock will require new keys to access it.
 The locksmith will need the current matching key to begin the process.
 If the key is lost, the locksmith must know how to pick it open, which may lead to additional charges.